Robinpig/Note/docs/CS/MQ/Kafka/Broker.md

 Any replica that is not up to date with the leader is out of sync.

+When the leader for a partition is no longer available, one of the in-sync replicas (ISR) will be chosen as the new leader.
+This leader election is ”clean“ in the sense that it guarantees no loss of committed data - by definition, committed data exists on all ISRs.

+But what to do when no ISR exists except for the leader that just became unavailable?

+Wait for an ISR to come back online.
+This is the default behavior, and this makes you run the risk of the topic becoming unavailable.

+Enable unclean.leader.election.enable=true and start producing to non-ISR partitions.
+We are going to lose all messages that were written to the old leader while that replica was out of sync and also cause some inconsistencies in consumers.

 ### Consumers Replicas Fetching

 Kafka consumers read by default from the partition leader.